Hiking Venues for “Hoofing It In Oaxaca”

 Hoofing It In Oaxaca hikes will explore various segments of the trail.

-Chicahua Mountain
+Chicahua to Apoala Mountain

 Time frame: 8:00 am to 3:30 pm / Distance: approx. 6 kms (3.7 miles) / Type: point to point / Trail: rough footpath running downhill through a vertiginous canyon; requires some rock-hopping skills going through the Apoala river / Exposure: mix of sun & shade / Rating: moderate to difficult